Poverty in the United Kingdom: Poverty as 60 percent of median income

-The most common measure for poverty, as used in the Child Poverty Act 2010, is ‘household income below 60 percent of median income’.
+The most common measure for poverty, as used in the Child Poverty Act 2010, is 'household income below 60 percent of median income'.
 The median is such an income that exactly a half of households earn more than that and the other half earns less.

 In 2014/5, the median income in the UK was £473 per week (£24,596 a year).
 Those earning 60% of this figure (£284 a week / £14,758 a year) were considered to be in the low income bracket.

-This is the definition that is used by the British government's Department of Work and Pensions in its yearly survey Households below average income.
+This is the definition that is used by the British government's Department for Work and Pensions in its yearly survey Households below average income.
 However, their reports expressly avoid using the word poverty, using low income instead.
 Reports from others agencies, such as the Institute of Fiscal Studies Living Standards, Poverty and Inequality in the UK, use the same methodology, but specifically use the word poverty.

 This measure can be further divided.

-Those who live in absolute poverty have a ‘household income below 60 percent of median income' as compared to a rate fixed in 2010/11 and that only changes in line with inflation.
+Those who live in absolute poverty have a 'household income below 60 percent of median income' as compared to a rate fixed in 2010/11 and that only changes in line with inflation.

-Those who live in relative poverty have a ‘household income below 60 percent of median income' as compared to all other incomes in the same year.
+Those who live in relative poverty have a 'household income below 60 percent of median income' as compared to all other incomes in the same year.

 Absolute poverty is better at judging poverty in the short term, whereas relative poverty is better at seeing long-term trends.
 This is because general concepts of poverty change with time, and relative poverty reflects this better.

 Reports on poverty also tend to take housing costs in to account, distinguishing between before housing costs (BHC, where housing costs such as rent and mortgage interest payments have not been deducted) and after housing costs (AHC).
 Different social groups in the UK tend to have vastly different costs for housing, affecting available income.

 Relative poverty was used before its formal adoption now.
 In the early 1980s, Tony Byrne and Colin F. Padfield defined relative poverty in Britain as a situation in which people are able to survive adequately, but they are either less well off than they used to be (such as when they retire from paid employment) or that they are at a serious disadvantage "in their ability to experience or enjoy the standard of life of most other people – for example, not being able to afford an annual holiday."

 In 2011, there was some discussion of the measurement for poverty being changed (from households earning less than 60% of median income) to a broader analysis of poverty.